MaltbyTom/Assault_Shark/readme.md

 # They Comin

-* 2D scrolling flight shooter inspired by the aesthetic of 80's arcade games
-* Written by Tom Maltby, attributions for components follow
+2D scrolling flight shooter inspired by the aesthetic of 80's arcade games Written by Tom Maltby, attributions for components follow www.maltby.org currently 1407 lines (original 1380 lines written in one forty hour weekend of coding)
-* www.maltby.org
-* currently 1380 lines, written in one forty hour weekend of coding

 ## Gameplay Gif